moreroz/Yandex.Praktikum_projects/Project1. Yandex Music. Preferences of listeners/README.md

 - day of the week
 # Libraries used
 pandas
+#Goals
+Test three hypotheses:
+User activity differs depending on the day of the week and from city to city.
+On Monday mornings, Springfield and Shelbyville residents listen to different genres.
+This is also true for Friday evenings.
+Springfield and Shelbyville listeners have different preferences.
+In Springfield, they prefer pop, while Shelbyville has more rap fans.
 # Content
 The following tasks were solved:
  - filling in missing values and data formatting